deathbeds/pidgy/README.md

 pip install pidgy    # Install pidgy
 ```

+## `pidgy` features

+* interleave narrative and code in the same cells
+* test literate notebooks and programs
+* transclude real data into narratives with `jinja2` templates
+* reactive displays that update on rendering

-## The pidgy shell and kernel
+## the pidgy shell/kernel

-`pidgy` can be used as a native `jupyter` kernel in Jupyter, nteract, colab, and vscode.
-Install the kernel with
+`pidgy` is installed as `jupyter` kernel that can be used in lab or classic.
+`pidgy` opens authors into a markdown forward programming interface.

+* the kernel can be installed manually using the cli.

 ```bash
 pidgy kernel install # install the pidgy kernel.
 ```

-Or, in your standard Python shell, load the `pidgy` `IPython` extension.
+## authoring `pidgy` documents

+in `pidgy`, code is indented. both markdown and python cells accept markdown in `pidgy`. as a result, in `pidgy` markdown cells are consider off and code are considered on. the indented code pattern is valid in standard `IPython` kernels and pidgy.

 ## Importing `pidgy` documents

-`pidgy` uses the `importnb` machinery to import files into [Python] that are not native `".py"` files.
+`pidgy` extends the python import system to include `".ipynb"` and `".md"` files along with native `".py"` files.

-    import pidgy
-    with pidgy.pidgyLoader(): ...
+    with __import__("pidgy").pidgyLoader():
+        import README

 ## The `pidgy` CLI